These claims are contradicted by available evidence and cannot be salvaged by reinterpretation.

 Gwadar-Kashgar pipeline presented as functional China-Iran energy diversification route [FALSE]

-- Source: Video wpi_6P9SDQM and energy discussions
+- Source: Video The Five Factors: Energy, The Malacca Dilemma, Israel, Iran, Renminbi and energy discussions

 - Verdict: The pipeline does not exist operationally.
 Gwadar port handles transshipment and local bulk cargo but does not handle significant crude oil volumes destined for China.
 The proposed pipeline (1 mb/d capacity) has stalled due to topography (crossing the Himalayas), security (Balochistan insurgency), and extreme cost ($10B+ estimated).
 Zero oil currently flows from Gwadar to China via pipeline.
 All oil from the Gulf destined for China continues via maritime routes.